Akron OVI Defense Attorney

 Our Akron OVI attorney can also help you by exploring the possibility of a plea bargain.
 He may be able to negotiate a plea bargain with the prosecutor that reduces the penalties you may be facing.
 He can explore all possible options and strategies and work hard to help you avoid the severe penalties you may be facing.

-If you are facing an OVI charge, contact The Law Office of Benjamin W. Zushin.
+If you are facing an OVI charge, contact The Law Office of Benjamin W. Zushin online or call (330) 886-4672.

 Get a Free Consultation Call (330) 886-4672 or click the link below to tell us about your case and goals.